-I’m going to preface the post by saying the MOST important thing you can do is check out CASPA FAQs page, found here.
-Literally every question you could possible have will be found on this page.
+I’m going to preface the post by saying the MOST important thing you can do is check out CASPA FAQs page, found HERE.
+Literally every question you could possible have will be found on this page, and they are the absolute final word on any question you might have.

 However, I see a TON of questions about CASPA on a daily basis, and I wanted to give a brief answer to some of the most common ones.